-- Top 'o the mornin' to ya! (not often used, but the answer is "and the rest of the day to you") - Away on! = You're kidding! - Aye = Yes (pronounced like "eye") - wee = little - shillelagh [shi-LAY-lee] -- Irish walking stick These sayings come from my research.
+- Top 'o the mornin' to ya! (not often used, but the answer is "and the rest of the day to you")

+- Away on! = You're kidding!

+- Aye = Yes (pronounced like "eye")

+- wee = little

+- shillelagh [shi-LAY-lee] -- Irish walking stick

+These sayings come from my research.
 My apologies to native Irish speakers.
 I tried to catch the fine flavor of Irish speech for student enjoyment--not because I'm an expert...

 "St. Patrick's Day Shamrock" Radio Show

 By Carol Montgomery

 Shammy: "Top o' the mornin' to ya!"
 I'm Shammy O' Leary with Right as Rain Radio.
-Today, in honor of St. Patrick's Day, we'll interview two experts about the shamrock and "Why wear green?"
-But now, let's meet our experts.
-First, we're pleased to have Kelly Green, researcher and journalist with the Green Growers Gazette.
+Today, in honor of St. Patrick's Day, we have two experts to talk with us.
+Let's meet them.
+First, we're pleased to have Kelly Green, a plant expert with the Green Growers Guide.
 Thank you for coming, Kelly.

 Kelly: Thanks for having me.